Fuzzing Microservices: A Series of User Studies in Industry on Industrial Systems with EvoMaster: Lessons Learned and Challenges

 In microservices architecture, a request from the client could go through a long and complex list of services.
 The service where a fault is observed might not be the root of the fault, which could be in any interacted service with respect to this request.
 Thus, locating the root of the fault is often challenging.
-In the context of white-box testing, \evo manages to refer a last executed statement for an identified bug, i.e., 500 status code, when testing a single web application.
+In the context of white-box testing, \evo manages to refer a last executed statement for an identified bug, i.e., exception thrown during execution and a server error identified based on responses customized by users if they exist~\cite{zhang2023rpc}, when testing a single web application.
 However, to better locate faults in microservice architectures, more info would be required.

-In addition, currently \evo only identifies status code 500 as a bug (as well as discrepancies in the OpenAPI schema).
-However, there could possibly exist other bugs which result in non-500 status code, e.g., 200 in this study.
 To help locating faults, it is required to have a more comprehensive study on faults in microservices with various aspects (e.g., security) and define more intelligent rules to identify the faults.
 Moreover, non-deterministic faults often appear in microservice architectures, due to the nature of distributed systems.
 Characterizing the causes of such non-deterministic faults (such as~\cite{Godefroid2019Flaky}) is required to be investigated in the context of microservice architectures.